Free Online Tool

 04

-Use the result to verify port forwarding, firewall changes, cloud security groups, and service availability.
+Use the result to verify port forwarding, firewall rules, cloud security groups, CGNAT, and service availability.

 Result meanings

-A port check is a point-in-time connectivity test.
-Read the status with your firewall, router, ISP, and application configuration in mind.
+TCP and UDP behave differently.
+Read each status with your firewall, router, ISP, NAT, and application configuration in mind.

 Open